-Allowable bearing capacity is the minimum of the safe net bearing capacity (determined from considerations of shear failure) and safe bearing pressure (determined from considerations of permissible settlement).
-When wind and seismic forces are considered in design the allowable bearing capacity is suitably designed accordingly.
+Allowable bearing capacity is the minimum of the safe net bearing capacity (determined from considerations of shear failure) and safe bearing pressure (determined from considerations of

 Safe net bearing capacity is the maximum net intensity of loading that the foundation will safely carry without the risk of shear failure of soil irrespective of any amount of settlement that may occur.
 It is obtained by dividing the ultimate net bearing capacity by a suitable factor of safety.